Hiking Mount Garfield via the Garfield Trail

 Tonight

-Rain and areas of fog before 1am, then areas of fog and a chance of rain and snow between 1am and 3am, then areas of fog and a slight chance of rain and snow.
-Cloudy, with a low around 31.
-Southwest wind 10 to 15 mph, with gusts as high as 25 mph.
-Chance of precipitation is 90%.
-New rainfall amounts between a tenth and quarter of an inch possible.
+A chance of rain showers before 11pm, then a chance of rain and snow showers between 11pm and 2am.
+Mostly cloudy, with a low around 32.
+South wind 10 to 15 mph, with gusts as high as 25 mph.
+Chance of precipitation is 40%.

 Saturday